rtate2/stelligent-u/03-iam/README.md

 _In the context of an AWS User or Role, what is the difference between an inline policy and a customer managed policy?
 What are the differences between a customer managed policy and an AWS managed policy?_
+An inline policy is attached directly to the role during creation.
+A customer managed policy can be inline or stand-alone.
+An AWS managed policy is stock with permissions you cannot change, while a customer managed policy gives the customer the freedom to make any changes.

 #### Question: Role Assumption

 _When assuming a role, are the permissions of the initial principal mixed with those of the role being assumed?
+Nope!

 Describe how that could easily be demonstrated with both a [positive and negative testing](https://www.guru99.com/positive-vs-negative-testing.html) approach._
+With positive testing I would test my "allow" s3:ReadOnly by attempting to list a bucket and/or its contents With negative testing I would attempt to create a bucket or upload a file; anything that isn't directly related to the "allow", but testing more of the "deny"

 ## Lesson 3.3: Fine-Grained Controls With Policies